Louis-Navarro/flappy-bird/README.md

 A flappy bird game made in Python
 =================================

-This is a simple game flappy bird like game I made in Python
+This is a simple flappy bird like game I made in Python

 ## How to download